junjiepro/doroseek/README.md

 1. Access all your OpenAI Compatible endpoints with the same base URL and API key.
 And you can share the `Doroseek` API key with others to access the endpoints.
-2. As MCP server with several build-in server.
+2. As MCP server with several build-in servers.

 ## Features